DanGiaime/IGME.220.01/Rules.md

 * Seize - Capture your opponent's Headquarters.

 ### Setup
-* Begin by selecting the two Headquarters tiles(bright green), and placing them exactly 3 tiles-length apart.
+* First, shuffle all of the land tiles.
-* Place all world tiles onto the field randomly upside-down, so that the logo is not visible.
+* Begin by placing the two Headquarters tiles with 3 land tiles, face down, between them, and 1 land tile behind each of them.
-  * Begin by placing the 3 upside-down tiles between the two Headquarters.
-Then, build outwards equally on both sides until all tiles have been placed, and a hexagon shape is achieved.
-The Headquarters should be at opposing corners of the hexagonal map.
+* Continue to place land tiles adjacent to one another, with the middle of the tile aligned with the connecting edge of the adjacent tile.
+The board should form a hexagon shape when complete.
-* Place all squads onto the Headquarters tile.
+* Squad chits are used to keep track of the number of units in a squad.
+The unit marker on top of the stack of chits denotes that squad's unit type.
+Stack the squad chits accoridng to the unit counts below, then place their corresponding unit marker on the top of the stacks.
+Place these squads on your Headquarters tile.
   * Starting squads
     * Infantry - 6 units
     * Rocketeer - 6 units